ARSrabon/hrbd_api/README.md

 # hrbd_api
-This a PHP CRUD API for HomeRentalBD Android App
+This is a PHP CRUD API for HomeRentalBD Android App.